perfectoment/refactor-code/README.md

 # Refactor-Code

 I refactored the code for the Horiseon website.
-I replaced the generic division tags in index.html with semantic tags for better and more understanable code.
+I replaced the generic division tags in index.html with semantic tags for better and more understandable code.
 I also added "alt" tags for the image files to adhere to ADA conformance.
 Lastly, I adjusted the header tags to reflect a decending order.

 ## Built With